brigadecore/blog/content/2021-12-01-brigade-2-goes-ga.md

 But that's not all!

-As promised in [a previous post](/2021-11-17-brigade-v1-support-window), we've given some overdue love to Brigade 1.x as it enters a six month maintenance window.
-Yesterday we released:
+As promised in [a previous post](/2021-11-17-brigade-v1-support-window), we've also released some updates to Brigade 1.x as it enters a six month maintenance window.
+These include:

 * __Helm chart v1.9.0:__ This installs the existing Brigade v1.4.0 software, but addresses the deprecation or removal of certain beta APIs from newer releases of Kubernetes, making v1.4.0 installable, for the first time, on the newest, shiniest clusters.